LeviOdom/CipherCalculator/README.md

 ## Change History
 All major changes and some minor changes will be listed here, along
 with their version number and date of change.

+Commit d13986b: "Update name in README"
+(Note: Name changed from inrochdale-calculator to CipherCalculator.)

 For more information, see the changelog (linked below listed changes).